Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Introduction

 Consider the different flavour of the following two statements: ``1\% of the population are suffering from the disease'', which is a statement about the relative frequency of an illness in the population; and ``Considering his symptoms, the likelihood that this patient is suffering from the disease is 20\%'', which is a statement about the degree of confirmation of the assertion that a particular patient has this illness, given the available evidence.

-This distinction has first been methodically investigated by \citeA{Carnap50}, who distinguished two concepts of probability, the ``degree of confirmation'', which he calls ``probability\textsubscript{1}'', and the ``relative frequency (in the long run)'', which he calls ``probability\textsubscript{2}''.
+This distinction has first been methodically investigated in a strict logical framework by \citeA{Carnap50}, who distinguished two concepts of probability, the ``degree of confirmation'', which he calls ``probability\textsubscript{1}'', and the ``relative frequency (in the long run)'', which he calls ``probability\textsubscript{2}''.
 Carnap goes on to formalise probability\textsubscript{1} using a probability measure defined over so-called \emph{state descriptions}, which we can identify as \emph{possible worlds} in more modern terminology.
 Probability\textsubscript{2} on the other hand is interpreted by the uniform measure on a given domain set itself.

-Forty years later, in his seminal paper on the analysis of first-order logics of probability , Joseph Halpern \citeyear{Halpern90} divided approaches to formalising probability in a relational setting along very similar lines.
-Halpern refers to logics encoding relative frequencies as Type I logics, while referring to logics encoding degrees of belief as Type II logics\footnote{Somewhat unfortunately, this terminology is reverse to that of Carnap mentioned above}.
+Forty years later, in his seminal paper on the analysis of first-order logics of probability, Joseph Halpern~\citeyear{Halpern90} divided approaches to formalising probability in a relational setting along very similar lines.
+Halpern refers to logics encoding relative frequencies as Type I logics, while referring to logics encoding degrees of belief as Type II logics\footnote{Somewhat unfortunately, this terminology is reverse to that of Carnap mentioned above.}.
 As a distinct category, Halpern also considers logics that combine both by expressing a degree of belief in a statement that mentions relative frequencies.
 He refers to those as Type III logics.
 Type III logics can express compound statements such as ``With a likelihood of at least 10\%, more than 60\% of the population will have been ill by the end of the year.''